kubernetes/community/contributors/guide/issue-triage.md

 We regularly see messages posted in multiple forums, with the full response thread only in one place or, worse, spread across multiple forums.
-Also, the large volume of support issues on github is making it difficult for us to use issues to identify real bugs.
+Also, the large volume of support issues on GitHub is making it difficult for us to use issues to identify real bugs.

 Members of the Kubernetes community use Stack Overflow to field support